Eveldee/Nobeta-Guides/Any% NMG/README.md

 ### [Tania](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=421)

-This boss fight is the last real bit of RNG in this run but it is also the biggest one.
-Depending on which pattern she does, you may lose up to 20 seconds.
+This boss fight is heavily rigged by RNG, depending on which pattern she does, you may lose up to 20 seconds.

 The goal of this fight is just to do as much damage as possible by using charged Ice attacks.
 For this, you will need to learn how to parry most of her attacks, or at least to dodge them.
 There are also a few jars on the right wall that contains some mana orbs, you can destroy them when Tania isn't attacking and you are low on mana.
 Most patterns will give you a fully charged Ice attack directly if you parry them, meanwhile two of them can give you two charged Ice attacks.